SharePoint sites for highly regulated data

 User adoption results

-Sensitive digital assets are stored exclusively on SharePoint Online sites or teams for highly regulated data and that the most sensitive assets have the configured Azure Information Protection sub-label applied.
+Highly regulated files are stored exclusively on SharePoint sites for highly regulated data and the most sensitive files have the sensitivity label or sublabel for the site applied.

-The Contoso Corporation is a fictional but representative global manufacturing conglomerate with its headquarters in Paris, France.
-See how Contoso designed, configured, and then drove the adoption of a secure SharePoint Online site for their research teams in Paris, Moscow, New York, Beijing, and Bangalore.
+The Contoso Corporation is a fictional but representative global manufacturing conglomerate.
+See how Contoso designed, configured, and then drove the adoption of a secure SharePoint site for their research teams in Paris, Moscow, New York, Beijing, and Bangalore.